Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-According to the Youth Act, all municipalities must have a coordinating body for the general planning and implementation of co-operation amongst local authorities.
-These networks must include representatives from education, social, health and youth services, as well as from labour and police administrations (more information about cross-sectorial co-operation in local level, see Youth Wiki/Finland 1.4 Youth Policy decision making and 6.3 Preventing early leaving from education and training (ELET).
+According to the Youth Act, all municipalities must have a coordinating body for the general planning and implementation of co-operation among local authorities.
+These networks must include representatives from education, social, health, and youth services, as well as from labour and police administrations (for more information about cross-sectoral co-operation at the local level, see Youth Wiki/Finland 1.4 Youth Policy decision making and YouthWiki/Finland 6.3 Preventing early leaving from education and training (ELET)

 Governance

-As described in the country-description in Eurydice database/Finland 2.6 Administration and Governance at Central and/or Regional level: 'The Ministry of Education and Culture is the highest authority and is responsible for all publicly funded education in Finland.
-The Ministry is responsible for preparing educational legislation, all necessary decisions and its share of the state budget for the Government.
-It is also responsible for administration in the cultural, ecclesiastical, youth and sports sectors.
+As described in the country-description in Eurydice database/Finland 1.6 Administration and Governance at Central and/or Regional level: ' The Ministry of Education and Culture is the highest authority and is responsible for all publicly funded education in Finland.
+The Ministry is responsible for preparing educational legislation, all necessary decisions and its share of the state budget for the Government’.

-The Finnish National Agency for Education is also the main agency for implementing policies in the field of international cooperation in education, training, youth, sports and culture.
+The Finnish National Agency for Education is also the main agency for implementing policies in the field of international co-operation in education, training, youth, sports, and culture.